Lombiq/Orchard-Azure-Application-Insights/Readme.md

 }
 ```

+For more information or scenarios not described here, see the [official documentation](https://learn.microsoft.com/en-us/azure/azure-monitor/app/azure-ad-authentication).

 > ⚠ Logging local metrics to Application Insights is only recommended for development purposes.
 And only works when local development is enabled on the Application Insights resource in Azure.
-Once you are ready to deploy to staging/production environments, you should disable local development.
+Once you are ready to deploy to staging/production environments, you should disable `Local Authentication` on your AI resource.

 ### Using collected data